 RESTful APIs allow for easy integration into ERP or WMS, and with our fast onboarding capability, business users can get up and running in CAS without the need for IT support.

 Before you know it, your declarations will be fully centralised and automated, accelerating your customs and trade operations.

-Gain insights, monitor KPIs, and get instant status reports with an intuitive dashboard that provides a consolidated, real-time overview across all operations and multiple countries.
+Gain insights, monitor KPIs, increase auditing capabilities, and get instant status reports with an intuitive dashboard that provides a consolidated, real-time overview across all operations and multiple countries.
 Discover CAS Insights, our Visibility & Analytics tool.

 3. Global Standard

 The CAS internal data model for declarations is based on the World Customs Organisation (WCO) data model, allowing you to file declarations in multiple countries using one single data model.

 C4T’s customs experts continually update the system with changes to customs law, so you can rest assured you’re in compliance.
 Legal content is included in CAS, to keep up with changing legislation.